tlferrill/DSC540/README.md

 Bellevue University
 May 29, 2020

+This README file discusses the final milestone for the DSC540 Term Project titled DSC540_Term_Project_5th_Milestone_Ferrill.

 This project is about Merging and Storing Data in a Database from Multiple Sources then Visualizing that Data

 Using a SQLite database, three datasets will be imported and systematically prepared and loaded into a database.